 The module coordinator, who is also the module examiner, bears the final responsibility for the tests and test components that contribute to the indivisible exam grade of the module.
 The module coordinator bears the responsibility for the quality of the tests and for the administration and announcements of the results of tests and test components (in close cooperation with the teachers).

 8b.
-Interpretation of article 8.7 Hardship Clause from the Education and Examination Regulations
+Interpretation of article 8.7 (Hardship Clause) of the EER

 When the reason for a student to refer to this article is related to the examination of a module, the request will be treated by the examination board.